-Taking illegal recreational drugs can lead to serious problems with your physical and mental health.
-Drug use is linked to thousands of hospitals admissions every year.
+Taking illegal recreational drugs can lead to serious problems with your mental and physical health, including your asthma.

 The facts about recreational drugs and asthma

 - Taking drugs can trigger asthma symptoms and make your asthma worse, increasing your risk of a life-threatening asthma attack.

 - Drug use can lead to stress, anxiety and depression, which have all been linked to making asthma worse.

 - Some drugs contain unknown harmful ingredients and it’s impossible to know what effect these will have on your asthma.